Sourdough Morel-Garlic Bread

 - Add the flours and begin to mix on low speed for 15 minutes.
 Scrape down the sides of the bowl and the hook periodically.
 This helps incorporate the ingredients more evenly and allows the dough to come together into a cohesive mass more quickly.

-- After 10 minutes mixing, add the salt and knead for 15 minutes more (reduce the kneading time by two if mixing on second speed).
+- After 15 minutes mixing, add the salt and knead for 15 minutes more (reduce the kneading time by two if mixing on second speed).
+After mixing, the dough temperature should be around 72°F (22–23°C).
+For a long fermentation process, it is best to keep the dough below 24°C (75°F).
+This slower start to fermentation helps maximize the development of aromas.

 Windowpane Test